russell-archer/StoreHelper/README.md

 - This makes working with async APIs much easier and results in a more "natural" flow to your code

 ## Should I use StoreKit1 or StoreKit2?
-Working with in-app purchases using `StoreKit2` is a vastly superior experience over using `StoreKit1` and you should choose to use it possible.
+Working with in-app purchases using `StoreKit2` is a vastly superior experience over using `StoreKit1` and you should choose to use it if possible.
 However, `StoreKit2` requires that your app targets **iOS 15/macOS 12**.
 If you need to support iOS 14 and lower you'll need to continue using `StoreKit1`.

 Apple provides [documentation](https://developer.apple.com/documentation/storekit/choosing_a_storekit_api_for_in-app_purchase) to help you decide which version of StoreKit is right for your app.